grafana/loki/docs/sources/configuration/_index.md

 [persist_tokens: <boolean>: default = false]

 # A common ring config to be used by all Loki rings.
-# If a common ring is given, its values are used as fallback to non-set ring values.
+# If a common ring is given, its values are used to define any undefined ring values.
 For instance,
 # you can expect the `heartbeat_period` defined in the common section to be used by the distributor's ring,
 # but only if the distributor's ring itself doesn't have a `heartbeat_period` set.
 [ring: <ring_config>]